Museum Website

 Research Staff

 Adams, James Ring, Senior Historian.
 B.A (1966) Yale College; Ph.D.
 (1983) Cornell University.
-Research specialties: Contact period and impact on European political theory, as determinant of subsequent legal and ideological framework for interaction with Native population; Emphasis on 16th century Spanish debate culminating in Valladolid disputation; 17th century English religious and economic exploitation culminating in John Locke; 18th century French narratives culminating in Jean-Jacques Rousseau; pre-Columbian contact in the American Northeast and Greenland and tribal strategies for coping with newcomers.
+Research specialties: Contact period and impact on European political theory, as determinant of subsequent legal and ideological framework for interaction with Native population; Emphasis on 16th century Spanish debate culminating in Valladolid disputation; 17th century English religious and economic exploitation from Samuel Purchas to in John Locke; 18th century French narratives culminating in Jean-Jacques Rousseau; pre-Columbian contact in the American Northeast and Greenland and tribal strategies for coping with newcomers.
 Contact: AdamsJR@si.edu

 Delaney, Michelle Anne, Assistant Director for History and Culture, B.A.
 (1987) Manhattanville College; M.A.
 (1991) George Washington University; Ph.D.
 (2018) University of Strathclyde, Glasgow.
 Research specialties: American visual culture and the history of photography, Native American photography, Daguerreian-era photography 1839–1860, 19th- and 20th-century art photography; White House photography and photojournalism; mass entertainment in America and Wild West shows, including advertising images and posters.
 Contact: delaneym@si.edu